 For organisations using ChurchSuite's Submit to HMRC functionality to upload their claim online from within the Giving module, processing refunds is considerably easier.
-The online submission includes full details of Gift Aid claim and any overclaim refunds.
+The online submission includes full details of the Gift Aid claim and any overclaim refunds.
 HMRC will then refund you the "net of refunds" amount of Gift Aid.
-Negative net claims are permitted - HMRC will simply deduct any net amount owing from your next Gift Aid claim.
+Negative net claims are permitted - HMRC will deduct any net amount owing from your next Gift Aid claim.
 Note also that refunds for overclaimed donations from previous tax years will be included when previewing and submitting your claim - it is not necessary to keep refunds to just those claims within the tax year in which they arise.

 When preparing a Gift Aid claim, you have the option to Include refunds relating to overclaims in the claim you submit to HMRC within ChurchSuite's Giving module.

 The previewed claim lists all Donations and Refunds, ready for your review.